Azure/app-service-linux-docs/Runtime_Support/php_support.md

 >| Safe |	extension=php_mysqli.dll |
 >| Custom Extension | extension=d:\home\site\wwwroot\bin\my_nifty_php_72_extension.dll|
 >
-> If you need a specific version of PHP [bring your own runtime](https://azureossd.github.io/2022/05/18/Custom-PHP-runtime-for-App-Service-Windows/index.html)
+> If you need a specific version of PHP you can [bring your own runtime](https://azureossd.github.io/2022/05/18/Custom-PHP-runtime-for-App-Service-Windows/index.html)

 ### End of Life for PHP 7.4